jeanmarc/webaccess/README.md

 with modifications where necessary.

 ## Structure
-There's two Godot projects: one Webapp (the "client") and one server.
-The server is used as an example "external" server that provides an API.
-The Webapp is hosted elsewhere, and is configured in such a way that it can run in any browser, and still be able to call the "external" API (typically this is prevented because of CORS policies in the browser, so we need to make sure our "external" server allows our webapp to call it).
+There's three Godot projects: one Webapp (the "client"), a webapp server, and an "external" server.
+The "external" server is an example server that provides an API.
+The Webapp is hosted via the webapp server, and is configured in such a way that it can run in any browser, and still be able to call the "external" API (typically this is prevented because of CORS policies in the browser, so we need to find a solution that allows requests from our webapp to reach the "external" API).

 ## CORS restrictions
 To be able to call an API that is hosted on another server as the webapp host, the browser needs to receive instructions